-Formal policies are a must-have for any church or organization with meeting spaces.
+Formal facility use agreements are a must-have for any church or organization with meeting spaces.
 It’s important to create boundaries, set expectations, and establish responsibilities to ensure successful events in your multipurpose space.

 Not sure where to begin?
 We’ve put together a helpful guide to get you started.